trailofbits/algo/README.md

       python3 -m pip install -U pip virtualenv && python3 -m pip install -r requirements.txt
     ```
-    On Fedora add the option `--system-site-packages` to the first command above.
+    On Fedora first run `export TMPDIR=/var/tmp`, then add the option `--system-site-packages` to the first command above (after `python3 -m virtualenv`).
 On macOS install the C compiler if prompted.

 5. **Set your configuration options.** Open the file `config.cfg` in your favorite text editor.
 Specify the users you wish to create in the `users` list.
 Create a unique user for each device you plan to connect to your VPN.
 If you want to add or delete users later, you **must** select `yes` at the `Do you want to retain the keys (PKI)?` prompt during the server deployment.
 You should also review the other options before deployment, as changing your mind about them later [may require you to deploy a brand new server](https://github.com/trailofbits/algo/blob/master/docs/faq.md#i-deployed-an-algo-server-can-you-update-it-with-new-features).